IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • **SynapticRAG** is a novel memory retrieval framework for **large language models (LLMs)**, designed to enhance memory retrieval in **cross-session conversations**.<br>
+          • SynapticRAG is a novel memory retrieval framework for large language models (LLMs), designed to enhance memory retrieval in cross-session conversations.<br>
-          • By combining **temporal association triggers** with **biologically inspired synaptic propagation mechanisms**, SynapticRAG significantly improves the identification of relevant conversational history.<br>
+          • By combining temporal association triggers with biologically inspired synaptic propagation mechanisms, SynapticRAG significantly improves the identification of relevant conversational history.<br>
-          • Experimental results show that the framework achieves improvements of up to **14.66% across multiple performance metrics** and demonstrates clear advantages in **dynamic memory management**.
+          • Experimental results show that the framework achieves improvements of up to 14.66% across multiple performance metrics and demonstrates clear advantages in dynamic memory management.
         </td>
     </tr>
     <tr>